ewelina-slepko/budget-tracker/README.md

 * [Contact](#contact)

 ## General info
-This is application that will help you save money: https://money-flow-budget-tracker.firebaseapp.com/
+This application will help you save money: https://money-flow-budget-tracker.firebaseapp.com/

 *** IN PROGRESS ***